RobolinkInc/doc-v2/docs/zumi/blockly/Junior/01-Driving/08-parallel-park.md

 ##### Description

-Moves Zumi backwards to perform a parallel park maneuver.
+Drives Zumi in reverse into a parallel park.

 ##### Parameters